Fibroid pain scale

 However, if you do have fibroids and are experiencing painful fibroid symptoms, please know that at Fibroid Institute, we don’t believe you need to decide between suffering in silence or having a hysterectomy.
 We are dedicated to treating fibroids using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.

-We are dedicated to helping you become #FibroidFree.
+We want to help you become #FibroidFree.
 Get started now with Fibroid Institute Dallas at 214-838-6440 or with Fibroid Institute Houston at 713-903-3733 or complete the form below.

 • MM slash DD slash YYYY